Learn how to plant, grow, and harvest peas with this helpful guide. Get tips on sun requirements, fertilization, pests and diseases, and more!

 What soil is good for Peas?

-Fertile, well draining soil with plenty of compost mixed in.
+Peas require fertile, well draining soil with plenty of compost mixed in.

 Position

-How much sun does Peas need?
+How much sun do Peas need?

 Frost Tolerant

-Is Peas frost tolerant?
+Are Peas frost tolerant?

 Spacing

-How much space does Peas need?
+How much space do Peas need?

 Planting